First Time User? Sign Up Now

 Variceal banding is often done several times to control the varices and prevent bleeding.
 For example, banding might be repeated every 2 to 4 weeks for 3 to 4 sessions.
 Your doctor will monitor (check) the varices every 3 to 12 months after that for the rest of your life.

 During endoscopic sclerotherapy, a chemical called a sclerosant may be injected directly into an enlarged vein or into the wall of the esophagus next to the enlarged veins.
-The substance causes inflammation of the inside lining of the vein, which over time causes the vein to close off and scar.
+The substance causes inflammation of the inside lining of the vein.
+Over time this causes the vein to close off and scar.
 When the vein is closed off, blood cannot flow through it.

 Endoscopic sclerotherapy may be effective for stopping immediate (acute) bleeding caused by esophageal varices.

-Sclerotherapy is still done in emergencies, but it is not as popular as it was in the past.
+Sclerotherapy is still done in emergencies.
+But it is not as popular as it was in the past.
 More than before, doctors are using variceal banding to treat and prevent esophageal variceal bleeding.
 Even if sclerotherapy is done at first, variceal banding is usually done later to prevent future bleeding.
 Both procedures work.
-But variceal banding has less chance of complication than sclerotherapy.
+But variceal banding has less chance of leading to problems than sclerotherapy.

-Complications of endoscopic sclerotherapy are not common.
+Problems, or complications, from endoscopic sclerotherapy aren't common.
 And complications of variceal banding are even less common.
-If complications do occur, they may include:
+If problems do occur, they may include:

 Garcia-Tsao G, et al. (2007).
 Prevention and management of gastroesophageal varices and variceal hemorrhage in cirrhosis.
 American Journal of Gastroenterology, 102(9): 2086–2102.